Changes in the energy system

 In 2016, natural gas replaced coal as the leading source of electricity generation in the United States, and net imports of petroleum reached a new low.
 New drilling technologies (mainly hydraulic fracturing or "fracking") have increased natural gas production, lowered prices, and enabled greater consumption.

 Dramatic reductions in the cost of renewable generation sources have led to the rapid growth of solar and wind installations.
-In the United States during 2016, energy generated by solar sources grew by 44%, and wind generation grew by 19%.
+In the United States during 2016, energy generated by solar sources grew by 44 percent and wind generation grew by 19 percent.

 These changes offer the opportunity to diversify the energy generation portfolio, yet they require planning for reliable and resilient operations.
 Natural gas generation generally improves electric system flexibility and reliability, as gas-fired power plants can ramp up or down quickly in response to use.
 However, gas supplies and the systems that transport them are vulnerable to different hazards than the systems that provide coal.
 Additionally, solar and wind installations are exposed to different hazards than coal and gas power plants.